ksm362/ksm362.github.io/about.md

 Outside of my scientific interests, I pursue numerous hobbies.
-I enjoy playing board games, cooking, gardening, hiking and many other outdoor activities.
+I enjoy playing board games, cooking, playing guitar, hiking and other outdoor activities.
 The picture above is from a multiple day hike along the Höga Kusten Trail with my wife.

 One of my largest hobby is dancing.